MartinStokroos/FFTA/README.md

 ### Conclusion
 The computing time of *dft1 - dft4* scales with N^2 as expected.
 The speed ratio of dft1:dft2:dft3:dft4 is about: 26:3:1.5:1.
-The FFT algorithm scales with N*log(N) [1].
+The known FFT algorithm scales with N*log(N) [1].
 An integer math implementation of the FFT on the Arduino might be faster than the method proposed here, but this needs to be confirmed.

 # Library
 The FFTA library including an example for an audio spectrum analyzer.